Name Change Coincides with the Opening of a New, State-of-the-Art Building Dedicated to Orthopaedic Specialty Care

 Additional sites include satellite offices on Laburnum Avenue in Richmond and in New Kent and Emporia, as well as fully staffed clinics in Farmville and Kilmarnock.
 Each of OrthoVirginia’s six primary Richmond sites offers therapy services, and St. Mary’s and the Boulders sites are home to the practice’s acute pain management facilities.
 The St. Mary’s location also offers a surgery facility.
 The new Chippenham location will offer a surgery facility in 2012.

-OrthoVirginia also offers Ortho After Hours, with after-hours treatment on a walk-in basis at its St. Francis and St. Mary’s sites.
-These Ortho After Hours clinics provide a cost-effective alternative to emergency room visits for individuals with muscle and bone injuries and other non-life-threatening orthopedic conditions requiring immediate care.
+OrthoVirginia also offers Ortho On Call, with after-hours treatment on a walk-in basis at its St. Francis and St. Mary’s sites.
+These Ortho On Call clinics provide a cost-effective alternative to emergency room visits for individuals with muscle and bone injuries and other non-life-threatening orthopaedic conditions requiring immediate care.
 The continuing success of these office-based evening and Saturday services points to the need for new locations.
-Two new Ortho After Hours clinics are planned to open later this year – one in Hanover and one in Chippenham.
+Two new Ortho On Call clinics are planned to open later this year – one in Hanover and one in Chippenham.

 History of West End Orthopaedic Clinic